 The work of WCCM began with Founder Rev. Dr. G. W. “Bill” Wilson in 1997.
 Over his 43 years of ministry, he ministered to people from more than 50 cultures and 60 countries on five continents around the world.
 As a result, more than 7,000 churches were planted.
 Today, WCCM continues the vision the Lord gave Rev. Wilson.

-Additionally, Wilson International University (WIU) in Bangalore, India has trained in excess of 1,600 ministers who have planted thousands of churches in Africa and Asia.
+Additionally, Wilson International University (WIU) in Bangalore, India has trained in excess of 1,600 ministers who have planted thousands of churches across Africa and Asia.
 In 2016, WCCM launched the Isaiah Institute of Theology (IITh)—a network of seminaries across Africa and Asia.
-Since then, we have trained seminary students across Kenya, Rwanda, and Zambia with 24 more countries scheduled to come online by 2020.
+Since then, we have trained seminary students across Kenya, Nepal, Rwanda, and Zambia with 23 more countries scheduled to come online by 2020.

 In addition to the above, it is anticipated that 7,500 new churches will be planted across Africa and Asia by 2020 through WCCM’s Isaiah Institute of Theology.